nargaw/nargaw/README.md

-### Hi there 👋
+### Hi there!
+My name is Nate. 👋

-My name is Nate.
-I specialize in creating 3D immersive web experiences.
+🔭 I specialize in creating 3D immersive web experiences and games.

-🔭 I utilizing Three.js, Blender3D and GLSL.

-🌱 I share shaders daily in my consistent effort to improve on GLSL.
+🌱 I share one shader daily in my consistent effort to improve on GLSL.
 Follow me @shader_everyday on twitter

 😄 I’m looking to collaborate on anything 3D Web Development.